shardwick/shardwick/README.md

 - 👋 Hi, I’m @shardwick
 - 👀 Computational Science
 - 🌱 I’m a Data Engineer
-- I’m looking to collaborate on architectural requests
+- ⨍ I’m looking to design architectural requirements
-- Here to build.
+- 🌉 Here to build

 <!---
 shardwick/shardwick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.